Turghuns/UMMT-DGIF/README.md

 - Code portions that are not used are stripped to make the code simpler and clearer.
 - Code paths for some of the original XLM tasks such as causal LM, back-translation, auto-encoding, etc. are not used/tested and probably broken due to refactoring.

-### Data Preparation
-We made some of the datasets and features accessible through [zenodo.org](https://zenodo.org/record/4646961).

 ### Downloading